 Special conditions of parole are specific to each parolee, and not all parolees are assigned special conditions.
 Special conditions are sometimes based on the nature of the offense for which the parolee was convicted or on the particular needs of a parolee.
 Examples of special conditions assigned to certain parolees include the successful completion of a substance abuse treatment program or participation in a mental health care program.

-Whether an individual on parole is accused of violating a standard or special condition, a Charleston parole violations attorney could help that person fight the allegations and preserve their freedom.
+Whether an individual on parole is accused of violating a standard or special condition, a Charleston attorney could help that person fight the allegations and preserve their freedom.

 Preliminary and Final Revocation Hearings in Charleston

 Individuals accused of violating the conditions of their parole in Charleston are entitled to both a preliminary hearing and a final revocation hearing.
 The objective of the preliminary hearing is to determine if there is evidence that the parolee willfully violated the conditions of parole so that the revocation process should continue.
 If it is determined that there are reasonable grounds for proceeding with the revocation process, then a final revocation hearing will be scheduled.

 The final revocation hearing provides parolees an opportunity to have legal representation, present evidence in their defense, and cross-examine witnesses.
-A Charleston parole violations lawyers could provide legal representation during a final revocation hearing.
+A local parole violations lawyer could provide legal representation during a final revocation hearing.

 In the Case of Parole Violations Due to a New Offense, What Would Happen?

 Parole violations are not always the result of failing to adhere to the standard or special conditions of an individual’s parole.
 Committing a new criminal offense also constitutes a violation of parole.
 In addition to being returned to custody to serve the remainder of the original sentence behind bars, a parolee who committed a new offense is also likely to receive an additional sentence for that offense, if convicted.